What does my CT or MRI report mean? Understand my scan before my appointment

 Files

-What is on your disc or download and how folders work.
+What is on the disc, why it looks odd in Finder or File Explorer, and how folders work.

 Browse the full patient blog for finding-specific articles (nodules, MRI terms, and more).

-Upload your study at DICOM Reader — free to start.
+Create a free account and upload your full study — free to start.
 Informational only.

 Does not replace your radiologist or physician.
 See FAQ.